Indian Electrical and Electronics Manufacturers Association

-Indian Electrical and Electronics Manufacturers' Association (IEEMA) is an Indian non-governmental trade association and advocacy group focused on manufacturing of electrical, electronics and allied equipment.
-IEEMA maintains the dialogue with the government of India, its departments, electric utilities, users, standardisation bodies, educational institutions, research, development and testing agencies.
-Mr. Vipul Ray is the president of IEEMA for the year 2021-2022, while Mr. Rohit Pathak and Mr. Hamza Arsiwala are the two Vice Presidents.
-Ms. Charu Mathur is the Director General of IEEMA.
+Indian Electrical and Electronics Manufacturers' Association (IEEMA) is an Indian non-governmental trade association and advocacy group focused on the manufacturing of electrical, electronics and allied equipment.
+IEEMA maintains the dialogue with the government of India, its department, electric utilities, users, standardisation bodies, educational institutions, research, development and testing agencies.
+Hamza Arsiwala is the president of IEEMA for the 2023-2024 term, while Sunil Singhvi and Vikram Gandotra are the President (Elect) and Vice President respectively.
+Charu Mathur is the Director General of IEEMA.

-IEEMA works with standardisation bodies, R&D organisations, testing institutes, other apex industry bodies, autonomous institutions, trade bodies and sectoral & regional associations.
+IEEMA collaborates with standardization bodies, R&D organizations, testing institutes, industry leaders, autonomous institutions, and various trade and regional associations.